jpl1337/OSPREY-SEC/blueteamguide.md

 Keep in mind aliases only last until you log out.
 If you want them to persist, you will need to add the commands exactly as shown above to the end of a file called `~/.bashrc`

 ## Backups

-You should keep backups of the following files.
+Your stuff is going to get hacked eventually.
+When this happens, you want backups of your critical configuration files.
+*todo: finish*

 #### Package Management
 If you come from a Windows environment, you most likely install software by downloading an executable from some dodgy website and hoping it doesn't have malware in it.